 [Read: The complete guide to loving someone without smothering them]

-As much as you love your partner and love being around them all the time, remember that loving them too much and smothering them will only cripple them.
+You love your partner and enjoy being around them all the time.
+But remember that loving them too much and smothering them will only cripple them.
 And along the way, you’ll end up crippling yourself too.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.